esxl/config-jest-dom/README.md

 # `@esxl/config-jest-dom`

-A shareable Jest [configuration](https://jestjs.io/docs/configuration) for projects that run in a DOM environment.
+A shareable Jest [configuration](https://jestjs.io/docs/configuration) for all EcmaScript based projects.

 ## Table of contents